 Individual tutorial support is key to the delivery of the programme of study.
 You will be encouraged to develop your own informed practice within the medium, alongside technical workshops, seminars and lectures.

 Live project work and work experience will form an integral part of your studies; you will be encouraged to develop a proactive approach throughout.
 Emphasis is placed on transferable skills vital to working as a professional within the creative industries.
-Upon successful completion of the Foundation Degree in Photography programme you will be able enrol onto the final year of the Creative Industries BA Hons (specialising in Photography) degree programme.

 The modules you will study: